kkrull/javascript-sandbox/Readme.md

 complexity than is initially warranted for small projects.

+### IntelliJ integration

+IntelliJ's features like auto-complete can use source for third party libraries:

+- whose source is located in the project (just like any other file)
+- made available through an explicitly-defined Maven webjar dependency.

+`org.webjars.jasmine` is used by the Jasmine plugin, and hence is a plugin dependency (not a source code dependency).
+It scope is listed as `provided` in the POM since the plugin may be using its own version.

 ## Modular source code (a.k.a. combining and minimizing)

 Packages offer a variety of services, such as minifying and combining or are "script loaders".
 They all allow you to